 A Kitten’s Developmental Stage

 First, we have to determine the developmental stages of our furbaby.
 This way, we will have the knowledge of what a kitten can already do.
-From the moment they were born until they reach their one year birthday, a cat is considered a kitten.
+From the instant they were born until they reach their first birthday, a cat is recognized as a kitten.
 They will also learn some fundamental skills such as feeding on their mother or a bottle and learning how to use a litter box.

 Kittens are born without a sense of hearing and sight.
 Their eyes are still closed while the ears are still folded inside.
 After five days the moment they were born, a kitten will finally have the ability to open their eyes but cannot see yet.
 The ears will also unfold on their own but have difficulties in hearing..

 You may notice that your kitten may twitch at times because their nervous system is not yet fully developed.
 Take note that this is perfectly normal and suggests the development of muscles.